Languages: PHP | Difficulty: Easy

 Create an Infusionsoft API Object

-Let's create a new Keap API object:
+Let's create a new Keap API instance.
+First, include the autoloader and set up your HTTP client:

-$infusionsoft = new InfusionsoftInfusionsoft(array(
+$apiInstance = new KeapCoreV2ApiAffiliateApi(

 Next: Check for an access token